 Towards AIs with Deep “Human-Compatible” Values

-Advances in generative artificial intelligence (AI) have led to much public discussion about AI risks, guardrails, and proposals for regulations.
+Advances in generative artificial intelligence (AI) have led to much public discussion about AI risks, guardrails, and calls to regulate AI.
 A major concern is that AIs are dangerous because they lack human-compatible values.

 Meanwhile, there has been surprisingly little consideration in AI research, education, and public discussion about the nature of values.
-Instead, salient questions and insights about values and their nature come from other disciplines.
+Salient questions and insights about values and their nature come from other disciplines.
 What are values?
 What are the origins and utilities of values?
 Why do different groups of people have different values?
 What are “human-compatible” values?
 How are values acquired?
-When do groups change their values?
+What are the challenges of creating AIs that have values?
 How can AIs be created that maintain alignment with human-compatible values?

 Stefik, M. (2024) Towards AIs with Deep “Human-Compatible” Values.
 DropBox Link